-I don’t want my children to grow up to be defiant and disrespectful because I didn’t punish them enough.
-I also don’t want them to grow up to hate me because I punished them too much.
+I don’t want my children to grow up to be entitled or disrespectful because we didn’t punish them enough, I also don’t want them to grow up to hate me or with insecurities because we punished them too much.
 Time outs don’t always work.
 Spanking seems too rough.
 Taking away toys only leads to yelling.
 Yelling makes everyone feel bad.

-My current savior when it comes to punishment?
-Talking it out.
+My current savior when it comes to punishment is talking it out.

 By no means am I saying that I never lose my temper and let out a wail or two.
 There are days where my mommy fuse is short and my kids are running around trying to light it.
 Kids don’t fully understand the complexity of each and every situation but one thing I know they can grasp is hurt feelings.
 Even toddlers understand booboos.
 So when a little person says something hurtful, begins to throw things, act out at home or in public?
 We talk it out and discuss how those actions make everyone feel.